wkeeling/resume/README.rst

 Will Keeling
 ============

 Senior software engineer with fifteen years' experience building applications in Python, Java, JavaScript, CSS and HTML.
 A versatile, reliable member of the team who introduces discipline and rigour into the software development process.
 Successful in developing applications incrementally, utilising OO principles such as SOLID, with TDD and agile methods.
-Ability to work autonomously and remotely, in a pairing environment or in a mentoring role.
+Ability to work autonomously and remotely, in a team environment or in a mentoring role.
 Focused on delivering quality work on time and on budget.

 Skills Summary
 --------------